 If you haven’t yet seen Spiderman Homecoming, you might want to stop here.
 Because now, there are some (minor) spoilers coming up.

 Karen is the name Peter Parker gives to his “suit lady,” the IUI Tony Stark encoded into Peter’s Spiderman suit.
 Karen knows the suit backwards and forwards, and is able to provide tutorials and recommendations as well as take commands in natural language from Peter.
 But she is more than a UI.
 She also responds to Peter’s emotional needs, provides advice, and learns from him.

 This blurred line isn’t imaginary.
 In the real (non Marvel comics) world, this combination of UI and AI is known as Intelligent UI, or IUI.
 An IUI is an interface that has elements of AI, and can thus learn.
 If that’s real, then how far away are we from creating our own Karens, Jarvises, and others?

 To answer that, we need to look at two things.

 - What’s currently being built in the IUI realm?

 - How realistic are Marvel’s IUIs?

 What’s Being Built?

 Since I am far from an IUI expert (outside of the Marvel Universe, that is), please consider this recap of what I’ve recently read a starting point.
-I’ll share links to more information I’m aware of, and I hope this will start a larger conversation where I too can learn more about the current state of IUI.
+I’ll share links to more information I’m aware of, and I hope this will start a larger conversation where I too can learn more about the current state of IUI – and the future of UI.
 Here are some of the more interesting things I’ve found.